bdb1234/clawbot/README.md

 ## Run Clawbot!

-`./clawbot.sh`
+- `./clawbot.sh`
-Keep in mind, Clawbot is very dumb at the moment and brute forces his way to lineup projections.
+- Open `clawbot.thml` which will be written to your CLAWBOT_HTML directory
+- Keep in mind, Clawbot is very dumb at the moment and brute forces his way to lineup projections.
 We're looking at a runtime complexity of something like:
 `O(12^N)` where N is the number of rounds out you want to project.
+You'll want to keep it around 6 or 7 rounds until it can be optimized.

 ## TODO